British Rail Class 302

-The British Rail Class 302 (pre-TOPS AM2) was a class of electric multiple unit (EMU) introduced between 1958 and 1960 for outer suburban passenger services on the London, Tilbury and Southend line.
-This class of multiple unit was constructed using the Mark 1 bodyshell with slam-doors.
+The British Rail Class 302 (initially AM2) was a class of electric multiple units (EMUs) that was introduced between 1958 and 1960 for outer suburban passenger services on the London, Tilbury and Southend line (LTS).
+This class of multiple units was constructed with Mark 1 bodyshells, with slam-doors.

 Overview

-Like all the Eastern Region AC EMUs of the period, they were equipped to operate on both 25 kV AC and the reduced 6.25 kV voltage in the inner London areas where headroom for the overhead wires was reduced.
-On the LT&S the changeover point was just east of Barking station on both Upminster and Tilbury routes with the link to Forest Gate being at 6.25kV ac.
+Like all the Eastern Region AC EMUs of the period, they were equipped to operate on both 25 kV AC and the reduced 6.25 kV voltage in the inner London areas, where headroom for the overhead wires was reduced.
+On the LTS, the changeover point was just east of on both and Tilbury routes, with the link to being at 6.25kV AC.